-This document answers the following questions about the Recombinase Alleles - Tissue Activity Summary page:
+This document answers the following questions about the Recombinase Alleles - Tissue Summary page:

 The Recombinase Alleles Summary presents a table of transgenic and targeted knock-out recombinase alleles contained in the MGI database.
 It appears when you select either a driver or enter an anatomical structure from the boxes on the Recombinase (cre) Activity page and click Go.

 The table resulting from a Recombinase Allele Activity query contains a row for either:

 The data on the Recombinase Alleles - Tissue Activity Summary are information about expression assays demonstrating the activity of the recombination allele in particular tissues, at or prior to the time when the mouse tissue is assayed.
 This is referred to as tissue activity or recombinase activity data.

 Although all data are captured in MGI's database as expression assays, the assays of type recombinase reporter are more correctly referred to as demonstrating activity of the recombinase allele rather than its expression.
 This is because tissues where the assay shows recombinase allele activity may be descendents of the tissue (as development and cell differentiation continues) in which the recombinase allele first began producing its protein (began being expressed).

 Once the recombinase has acted upon the target gene by removing or rearranging part of its sequence, all descendent tissues will carry the recombined target gene.